Black Sea Bass on the BBQ

 5.

-Using a food processor, add the garlic, ginger, cilantro, and jalapeno, and process until you get a semi-fine texture.
+Blend the Ingredients: In a food processor, combine the garlic, ginger, jalapeno, and cilantro.
+Process them until they form a paste with a semi-fine texture.

 Mark as complete